Erotic photography: Internet

 The spread of the Internet in the 1990s and increasing social liberalization brought a renewed upsurge of erotic photography.
-There are a variety of print and online publications, which now compete against the major magazines (Playboy, Penthouse) and cater for the diverse tastes.
+A variety of print and online publications compete against the major magazines (Playboy, Penthouse) and cater for the diverse tastes.
 There are a large number of online erotic photography sites, some of which describe themselves or are so described by others as pornography.